Reader: Frequently Asked Questions

 How do I watch a YouTube video inside Reader?

-If you save a YouTube link to Reader, you'll be able to watch it alongside its time-synced transcript, and take notes and highlights as it plays.
-You can also precisely navigate the video by clicking any fragment, clicking a highlight in the right sidebar, or using special keyboard controls.
+If you save a YouTube link to Reader, you'll be able to watch it alongside its time-synced transcript and take notes and highlights as it plays.
+On web, you can also precisely navigate the video by clicking any fragment, clicking a highlight in the right sidebar, or using special keyboard controls.

 Can I highlight and/or make annotations using the keyboard?